 FAQ

 Yes.
-Most resorts in Quebec offer both English and French instruction.
-In Western Canada, lessons are primarily in English but multilingual instructors are common.
+Quebec resorts commonly offer English and French instruction.
+Western Canada lessons are primarily in English, though major resorts may have multilingual instructors depending on availability.

-2. Can I rent all my ski equipment at the resorts, or should I bring my own?
+4. Can I rent all my ski equipment at the resorts?

-4. Do Canadian ski resorts have night skiing options?
+5. Do Canadian ski resorts have night skiing?

 Conclusion